GLDXi/Meterpyter/README.md

         getscreen - Capture and send a screenshot startkeylogger - Start keylogger
         stopkeylogger - Stop keylogger
-        av on/off - Start or stop antivirus fw on/off - Start or stop firewall
+        av on/off - Start or stop antivirus (Not working actually) fw on/off - Start or stop firewall (Not working actually)

     Ransomware Module:
         startransom (default : C:/users/<currentuser>) or startransom <path> - Start ransomware encryption